LegendaryGuard/BFP/README.md

 The mod source code is [GPLv2 licensed](./COPYING.txt), the contents are based on Quake III Arena.

-The images, screenshots, and URLs, even in the docs, included in this repository are used for reference purposes only and are not covered by the GPL license.
-They're sourced from various locations and are subject to their respective copyrights and terms of use.

 > [!WARNING]
 > Any derivative works must follow the same rules and disclose their code to the public as to encourage fan projects based on Bid For Power.